 Honors Science 7 will focus on the same themes and objectives as traditional Seventh Grade Science.
 Students in this course will be further challenged to discover and achieve through increased creativity, rigor, inquiry, and reflection.
+A term project will need to be completed each term.
+Including and not limited to the STEM fair.
 Honors classes are self-selected; however, we recommend that you read the "Indicators of Success" handout to help in the selection process.